depiyeri9/flask_xample/README.md

 - Add a `.env` and update the project to read other configuration (e.g., SECRET_KEY) from environment variables.
 - Add authentication to protect the UI.

-If you'd like, I can update `init.py` to read the Flask secret key from an environment variable and add a `.env.example` file (I will add one by default here).

----

-Follow the steps above and you should be able to run the app locally.
-If something fails, copy the error and paste it here and I'll help you fix it.